 - Providing high perches (28 in from the floor) can reduce feather pecking and improve plumage cover.
-Providing a separate resting area protects birds from being pecked while they are inactive. - To control vent pecking, avoid perches which present the vent at bird eye-level.
-Ensure any fittings that birds may perch on, such as the nipple line, are at least 16 in above the next level below. - Aerial perches have the highest level of keel bone fractures compared to static low perches, however, they offer many benefits in terms of behavioral needs and reduction of featherpecking.
-A ramp up to the different tiers is key to allowing birds easy access to high perches so they don't have to fly up or down and risk damaging their keel bone. - The minimum recommended linear perch space per hen is 5 in. - Perch angles and distance between horizontal perches must be designed to minimize instances of failed landings and injuries, including keel-bone fracture.
-A slope of less than 45 degrees between horizontal perches at different heights, as well as reduction of the distance between perches have been shown to result in fewer injuries.
+Providing a separate resting area protects birds from being pecked while inactive. - To control vent pecking, avoid perches which present the vent at bird eye-level.
+Ensure fittings that birds may perch on, such as the nipple line, are at least 16 in above the next level below. - Aerial perches have the highest level of keel bone fractures compared to static low perches, however, they offer many benefits in terms of behavioral needs and reduction of feather - pecking.
+A ramp up to the different tiers is key to allowing birds easy access to high perches so they don't have to fly up or down and risk damaging their keel bone. - The minimum recommended linear perch space per hen is 5 in.